Community Ed. COVID-19 Info

 We are planning to continue to offer virtual courses, regardless of whether or not we will be able to meet in person, and hope to have a wide variety of options for customers.
 In-person courses may resume, though we anticipate most classes will be able to be held online, if necessary.

-All in-person volunteer shifts have been cancelled through the end of the current academic year, and we will not utilize volunteers in any of our summer programs, including EPIC.
+Due to social distancing and other health guidelines that limit the number of people we can safely have in a space, we are not utilizing volunteers in any of our summer programs, including EPIC.
 We do, however, have a fun way for volunteers to support our learners.
 As a Sharing Inspiration Guest Speaker, you can share your passion and expertise with our students to enhance their learning.
-If you are knowledgeable about science, reading, or math, or another specific topic, please feel free to send a brief video or recording of yourself discussing this subject to email@example.com .
+If you are knowledgeable about science, reading, or math, or another specific topic, please feel free to send a brief video or recording of yourself discussing this subject to firstname.lastname@example.org .
 We will then share your video with teachers, Eagle Zone staff, and EPIC instructors who may be interested in sharing it with students.

 The Family Resources Program is currently still available to help connect all families and residents with general resources and resources related to COVID-19 needs.
 Please reach out to Reta Johnson at 952-975-7030 or email@example.com for support or questions.
 You can also visit the Family Resources webpage at www.edenpr.org/familyresources for more information.